iatal/fragility_ma/app/README.md

 - [ ] in forest plot, for RD, put absolute values, not log
 - [ ] add a "see details" button to see trial level modifications
 - [ ] add "computing"
+- [ ] fragility NS: make unique loop for getting significance while going to both sides of the CI